AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-dinner-decision.md

 I was lost in my thoughts when I heard the door open.
 I stood up before the door was fully opened and Benji, with his sian complexion and his frosted hair looked at me and asked, "How long have you been there?"

-I didn't say anything as I saw Alex eing this way curious.
+I didn't say anything as I saw Alex creeping my way curious.
 My breath caught as I saw him in a pair of sweats and a t-shirt.
 His hair was blonde.
 I knew I'd seen that before, but seeing it with his blue eyes I couldn't really make heads or tails of it.
 I wanted to say something but I just stared at him.

 Benji laughed breaking the silence.
 "I was just leaving."
 He said as he slipped between me and the wall and headed for the elevator.